 - Ascender: The line the extensions of a lower-case letter reaches up to – such as the aforementioned “h” and “b”.
 This is often the same as the cap line or height, but not always.

 - Descender.
-Similarly, some lower-case letter stretch below the baseline, such as “g” or “y,” and the line where they stop is the descender.
+Similarly, some lower-case letters stretch below the baseline, such as “g” or “y,” and the line where they stop is the descender.

 So, some fonts would be discussed or prioritized by where they fit or how they appear proportionally – from descender to ascender.
 Fancier, less consistent fonts would be used in short form – like a huge title of an upcoming event, while the supporting text would follow more consistent anatomical font rules.